-Outriggers allow you to spread the fishing lines being trolled from your boat and decrease the chance of entanglement.
+The optional outriggers spread the fishing lines being trolled from your boat and decrease the chance of entanglement.

 Advantages

 - Advantages of outriggers include offering bait throughout a larger area behind the boat, placing bait out of the wake zone, automatic drop back following strikes (which allows for fish to completely accept bait), and a reduction in unnecessary twisting action characteristic of artificial bait.